SvenRosvall/VLCB-Arduino/docs/Examples.md

 These illustrate how this library can be used.

 ## Common structure
-All the example sketches have a structure that define all the necessary elements in order.
+All the example sketches have a structure that defines all the necessary elements in order.

 * Header files for types used in the sketch.